 The Terminator is unstoppable.
-It’s been 35 years, almost to the day, since the release of a little, unheralded, sci-fi action flick.
+It’s been 35 years since the release of a little, unheralded, sci-fi action flick.
 Before 1984 was through, The Terminator was a worldwide phenomenon that catapulted one of its stars, Arnold Schwarzenegger, out of the “muscle movie” ghetto and to international cinematic superstardom.
 And as the cyborg hitman promised, he’s been back, again and again and again.
-Because the franchise just topped $2 billion in box office receipts, it keeps getting resurrected, like a man/machine that can always be updated.
-With the recent release of Terminator: Dark Force, The Barbell ranks the Terminators from worst to first.
+Because the franchise has topped $2 billion in box office receipts, it keeps getting resurrected, like a man/machine that can always be updated.
+The Barbell ranks the Terminators from worst to first.

 7. Terminator: Salvation (2009)